Gozkybrain/The-Sarcastic-Geeks-Trybe/Security.md

 ---

-## TODOs

-### Home Page
-Build a new homepage for the trybe app with smooth scroll animations.

-### Update Roadmap Page with full Logic, Clean generated and exported roadmap.

-### UI Refresh
-Major to minor update across the entire app interface.
-Make it feel modern.

-### Jobs Flow
-`jobs/hello-world` gets three tabs:
-- **All Projects** — browse every project
-- **All Jobs** — browse every role across all projects
-- **Sorting and config check** — checks if config is ready

-### Billing Integration
-Connect actual billing on the roadmap generation page.
-Roadmap generation costs Cowries.
-Admins and moderators are exempt.

-### Content Redesign
-Restructure and redesign the generated content, especially the Notion page output.
-Cleaner layout, better hierarchy, more scannable.

----

 The mission stays the same: level the playing field so builders find real opportunities before the flood.
 No ghost jobs.
 No being one of a thousand.
 Just you, your skills, and the right timing.